tyagisarthak13/devTinder/readme.md

 => validate function will only run on new documents, but if we are tyring to update a document this validate function will not run by default.
 We have to enable it to run on update methods.

 => The Object.keys() method returns an array of a given object’s own enumerable property names (keys).
 The keys are returned in the same order as they would be in a normal loop.

+=> If we are making a field unique in MONGODB, it automatically creates index